svandragt/phar-web/readme.md

 ├── bootstrap.php
 ├── build
 │   └── index.phar
+├── dist
+│   └── index-*.zip
 └── src
     └── index.php

 ```

-The `src` directory contains the source files of the PHP project.
-Box compiles a `build/index.phar`, which is included by the `bootstrap.php` file.
+  - The `src` directory contains the source files of the PHP project.
+  - Box compiles a `build/index.phar`, which is included by the `bootstrap.php` file.
+  -  The dist task creates a timestamped `dist/index-*.zip` file which can be uncompressed on the production server.

 # Building the phar